No-Bake Whipped Pumpkin Pie

 *If you would rather have a traditional pie crust instead of a ginger cookie one, you can easily whip up a batch of this easy homemade all-purpose pie crust.
 Just pre-bake your crust, allow it to cool and then pour your pumpkin pie mixture in when ready.
 Refrigerate until solid and then serve!

-Preparing your pie filling
+Prepare your pumpkin pie filling

 While you could use store-bought canned pumpkin pie filling for this recipe, I encourage you to try using fresh pumpkins.
 Preparing pumpkin purée from scratch (whether using your own homegrown pumpkins or organic pumpkins bought from your local farmers market or pumpkin patch) is easy and sooo much better than spooning out a glob of store-bought, canned pumpkin purée that could have come from anywhere.
 Oh, and did you know that canned “pumpkin” is usually not pumpkin at all?